|Live Christmas Music at the Americana in Glendale, California (Photo credit: Wikipedia)|

-I do not do much shopping any time of year, and December is no different.
-Other than weekly trips to the grocery store and periodic trips to home improvement stores, and a few less frequent outings, I'm usually able to meet my minimal shopping needs online.
+I do not do much retail shopping, and that does not typically change in December.
+Other than trips to the grocery store, home improvement stores, and a few less frequent outings, I'm usually able to meet my minimal shopping needs online.
 Much like Andrew, I try to avoid the businesses that can be counted on to play the most Jesus-centric music this time of year.
-If I wanted to go to church, I would go.
-I don't - I want to be able to shop when I must without being bombarded by religious nonsense.
+If I wanted to go to church, I would do so.
+I'd prefer to shop without being bombarded by religious nonsense.
 What I hadn't considered until reading Andrew's post was going the next step and letting the businesses I avoid know why they are losing my business.
 It isn't a bad idea.